 - IV.
 Prerequisites

-- PHYS106 (C or better), and MATH122 (C or better) or score of 9 on math placement test
+- PHYS106 (C or better), and MATH122 (C or better) or Math Placement Test score of 9 or higher

 - V. Other Pertinent Information